kodedge-swapneel/springboot-mysql-eks/README.md

       ```
     - or to build without running test run this command ``` ./gradlew clean assemble ```

-11. Create docker repository in AWS ECS service.
+11. Create a docker repository in AWS ECS service.
 Give it name as ```springboot-mysql-eks ```
-12. Follow the push commands from AWS ECS repository push command options. (make sure docker is started on local machine.).
+12. Follow the push commands from AWS ECS repository push command options. (make sure docker is started on the local machine.).

 ## AWS Application Load Balancer setup steps:
 1. Tags all the subnet with the following tags: